babelsociety/website/content/plan/index.md

 # Conclusion

-The plan described so far is only one of the possible variations to achieve the result set by Terra Project.
+The plan described so far is only one of the possible variations to achieve the result set by Babel Society.
 We should not consider each stage as being strictly sequential, but rather we remain flexible in its implementation, the most important aspect is to always keep in mind the [key concepts](@/manifest/index.md#key-concepts).

 As Winston Churchill said: